 - Follicular thyroid cancer

 This cancer also develops from thyroid follicular cells typically affecting people over 50 years of age.
 Hurthle cell cancer is an uncommon and rare follicular thyroid cancer type potentially more severe.

 In thyroid cells called C cells producing hormone calcitonin, medullary thyroid cancer begins.
 At an age early on, high calcitonin levels in the blood may indicate cancer of the medullary thyroid.
 While this genetic connection is rare, some genetic syndromes enhance the risk of medullary thyroid cancer.

 - Anaplastic thyroid cancer

-Anaplastic thyroid cancer is a rare cancer which develops quickly and is very hard to treat.
+Anaplastic thyroid cancer is a rare type of cancer, which develops quickly and is very hard to treat.

 Also Check: MCQs on Thyroid Gland

 Hypothyroidism is a common disorder, also known as underactive thyroid disease.
 The thyroid gland does not contain enough thyroid hormone with hypothyroidism.
 The thyroid regulates how cells in your body use food energy, through a process called metabolism.
 Your metabolism affects the temperature of your body, your heartbeat, and how well you burn calories, among other things.
 If your thyroid hormone is not adequate, the body will slow down.